Fonsecanichs/HBM-Literature/docs/index.md

 **A curated list of recent  literature on injury biomechanics, mostly focused on vehicle/mobility-related safety**

-Ever read something or come across something useful, (almost) never to find it later when you need it?
-This started as a notebook to document interesting literature that I come across in my research work.
+Ever read a new article, but spent hours to find it later when you wanted to use it?
+This started as a notebook to document interesting literature in Injury Biomechanics.

+!!!
+Note "Pinboard"

+      - Forman, 2019[@Forman2019]: Automobile injury trends in the contemporary fleet: Belted occupants in frontal collisions

+      > The largest reductions in risk between newer model year vehicles and older model year vehicles occur in the lower extremities and in the risk of skull fracture.
+There is no statistically significant change in risk of AIS 3+ rib fracture or sternum injury between model year categories.
+Females are at greater risk of AIS 2+ and AIS 3+ injury compared to males, with increased risk across most injury types.

 ## New articles